Parent Code of Conduct for ONE Great Youth Sports Experience.

 Family Fun, not family stress.
 Your kid does not play for your favorite professional sports team and likely never will.
 But the impact you can make on your young athlete to give best effort, gain confidence, develop respectful mannerisms, engage socially, experience winning (AND losing) and seeing other people do the same….
 That’s a positive youth sports experience and one you can share with your whole family.
 Game Day should be a family fun celebration before during and after the game.
 Do something special with your game days!

 The Social Contract – As members of this youth sports community, each person is responsible for their own behavior and has an obligation to your community to behave appropriately in an environment that is NOT adult focused… its KID focused.
 This is not a professional sports arena and is not a professional sporting event.
 We exist for the youth sports community as a whole.
-Poor behavior and poor language is not appropriate at our events and will not be tolerated.
+Poor behavior and poor language is not appropriate at our events and will not be tolerated, and neither will any other any other violations to the parent code of conduct.

 Additionally, our event staff is not present to perform adult babysitting services.
 Our officials do not enjoy verbal abuse or sideline antics.
 If you like to yell at the refs – go see a professional sports game.
 Remember – the officials are somebody’s kid too.